astropulseinc/astro-platform-apps/README.md

  astroctl clusters apply -f cluster-template/aws/eks/byoa.yaml
 ```

+> **Note:** Admin access to the EKS cluster is required to deploy the services.
+If you need access, please contact [AstroPulse support](mailto:contact@astropulse.io).
+After obtaining access, run `astroctl auth login` to log in to the Astro Platform.
+To verify admin access, run `astroctl whoami` and check the roles section for the `admin` role.

 For different type of clusters, check the [documentations](https://astropulse.io/docs/latest/platform/cluster-pipeline/cluster-mgmt)

 ## Available Clusters and their State